Page Updated: July 2020

 Leopard Hunting Methods

 Most commonly bait and blinds are used to hunt leopards.
-Tracking on foot with bushman trackers and/or dogs is practised in some countries where the leopard chased and treed or forced into a spot where it can't escape then shot.
-For the full 'tricks of the trade' on baiting a leopard, read these articles:
+Tracking on foot with bushman trackers and/or dogs is practised in some countries where the leopard chased and treed or forced into a spot from where it can't escape, then shot.
+For more information on the art of baiting a leopard, read these articles:

 A Good Leopard Trophy

-- As you will rarely see the cat that is hitting the bait, all the signs must tell you if the animal is actually a mature male leopard and not a lioness.
+- As you will rarely see the cat that is hitting the bait, all the signs must tell you if the animal is actually a mature male leopard and not a lioness (in areas where lions occur).
 Assess the spoor size and claw marks.